geccko/modbus2mqtt/README.md

 Json values are published as soon as any register has changed its textual represntation.
 Values are published as a json string containing all register topics and their values.
-Published.

-Domoticz messages are pubished to the topic "domoticz/in" with the index (idx) value specified in hte register file. the topic can be changed by setting the desired value in the coniguration file.
+Domoticz messages are pubished to the topic "domoticz/in" with the index (idx) value specified in the register file. the topic can be changed by setting the desired value in the coniguration file.

 A special topic "<prefix>/connected" is maintained.